2i2c-org/team-compass/reference/documentation/structure.md

-# Guidelines for documentation structure
+# Guidelines and targets for writing documentation

 We primarily offer documentation, peace of mind and expertise to our users - and code/configuration is simply an implementation